SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - MDN
-- Besides the unparalleled quality of the documentation
+- Here we have a server-rendered site...
-- Focused on SEO
+  - That focuses on SEO to make sure it ranks highly in search results
-- Full-page loads aren't an issue
-  - You're not primarily navigating the site a lot
-  - Google search, then click the link that fits
+- The initial page loads are quick, helping the user...
+  - Get the information they need and get out quickly
 - MDN is great, but this architecture does have its...
 -->